 - (1), (2), (7) Other than as reported in the Reports to Congress, Audit Program, and Investigation Program sections, the OIG did not identify significant problems, abuses or deficiencies relating to the administration of programs.
-For the purpose of this section, we used the definition of significant as set forth in the Federal Managers' Financial Integrity Act. - (3) There were 39 corrective actions described or otherwise noted in previous semiannual reports that have not been implemented.
-(See also 10(C) below) - (4) Two matters were referred to the U.S. Department of Justice (DOJ). - (5) No reports were made to the Board that information or assistance requested by the Inspector General was unreasonably refused or not provided. - (6) The following audit, inspection, and evaluation reports were issued during the reporting period:
+For the purpose of this section, we used the definition of significant as set forth in the Federal Managers' Financial Integrity Act. - (3) There remain seven unimplemented recommendations noted in previous semiannual reports.
+(See also 10(C)) - (4) No matters were referred to the U.S. Department of Justice (DOJ). - (5) No reports were made to the Board that information or assistance requested by the Inspector General was unreasonably refused or not provided. - (6) The following audit, inspection, and evaluation reports were issued during the reporting period:

 Subject Matter and Title Questioned Costs Unsupported Costs Funds To Be Put To Better Use

 Mission Support

-NLRB Fiscal Year 2020 Financial Statements
+NLRB Fiscal Year 2022 Financial Statements

-OIG-F-25-21-01 0 0 0

-Mission Support

-Fiscal Year 2020 FISMA

-OIG-AMR-93-210-02 0 0 0
+OIG-F-27-23-01 0 0 0